Start9Labs/hello-world-startos/README.md

 - [embassy-sdk](https://github.com/Start9Labs/embassy-os/tree/master/backend)

 ## Build environment
 Prepare your embassyOS build environment.
 In this example we are using Ubuntu 20.04.
+You can find more detailed steps to setup your environment in the service packaging [documentation](https://github.com/Start9Labs/service-pipeline#development-environment).

 1. Install docker
 ```